Birkenhead resident claims diesel being purposefully poured onto steep Highbury Centre ramp

 "They had to deal with it the day before."

-A Highbury security guard has confirmed that he got a contractor in yesterday to clean up the diesel.
+A Highbury Shopping Centre security guard has confirmed that he got a contractor in yesterday to clean up the diesel.
 He also said contractors will also be coming in today to clean the ramp again.

 A resident on the Facebook post said that a diesel container was thrown onto the Birkenhead Primary School field.